Helix Energy Solutions Group: 1980–1989

-In 1980, Oceaneering executives, Lad Handleman, John Swinden, Don Sites and Rick Foreman left the company and named their new company Cal Dive International.
+In 1980, Oceaneering executives, Lad Handleman, John Swinden, Don Sites, and Rick Foreman left the company and named their new company Cal Dive International.

-Oceaneering was formed in 1964 when Handelman merged his California oilfield diving company, Cal Dive, with Canadian-based Can-Dive and upon his departure Handleman reclaimed his original company name for the new venture.
+Oceaneering was formed in 1964 when Handelman merged his California oilfield diving company, Cal Dive, with Canadian-based Can-Dive, and upon his departure, Handleman reclaimed his original company name for the new venture.
 In 1983, Cal Dive Intl. was acquired by Diversified Energy International (DEI) whose financial backing allowed the company to expand with two converted diving vessels.
-In 1985, Handleman suffered a severe injury in a skiing accident and as a result was paralyzed from the waist down.
-Jim Nelson would take over the company and Handleman served as a consultant with the company for five more years.

 1990–1999

-In 1990, new CEO Jerry Reuhl, led a management team that included future-CEO Owen Kratz, purchased Cal Dive Intl. from DEI for $11 million with Merrill Lynch acting as the financial partner, providing all of the holding a 45% equity position.
+In 1990, new CEO Jerry Reuhl, led a management team that included future CEO, Owen Kratz, purchased Cal Dive Intl. from DEI for $11 million with Merrill Lynch acting as the financial partner, providing all of the holding a 45% equity position.

 In 1992, after it established a business model of acquiring offshore oil and gas properties near the end of their production life in the Gulf of Mexico, Cal Dive Intl. created a subsidiary called Energy Resource Technology (ERT) to manage its growing portfolio of Gulf shelf properties.

-In 1993, Cal Dive Intl. management bought Merrill Lynch out in 1993, and then sold 50% of the company to First Reserve Corporation in 1995, to raise more capital to support a growing deepwater program.
+In 1993, Cal Dive Intl. management bought out Merrill Lynch in 1993, and then sold 50% of the company to First Reserve Corporation in 1995, to raise more capital to support a growing deepwater program.

 In 1994, Cal Dive Intl. acquired the Uncle John semi-submersible drilling rig and extended the company's well intervention capabilities.
-Cal Dive Intl. also purchased offshore energy company Aquaitica Inc. which was the company's first corporate acquisition and added four shallow water diving support vessels to its fleet.

 In 1997, Kratz succeeded Reuhl as CEO.
 Kratz had previously served as the COO and Executive Vice President.
 Kratz was an accomplished oilfield diver who had previously owned his own marine construction company.
-Shortly after his ascension, Cal Dive Intl. became a publicly traded company on the NASDAQ stock exchange.